Hurricane Celeste (1972)

-Hurricane Celeste of August 1972 was the first known tropical cyclone to strike Johnston Atoll as a hurricane.
+Hurricane Celeste was a strong Category 4 major hurricane which became the first known tropical cyclone to strike Johnston Atoll as a hurricane.
 Forming from a disturbance in the East Pacific on August 6, the storm began a general westward movement it would take throughout most of its life.
 The storm intensified steadily, becoming a Category 1 hurricane on August 10.
 It kept steady at this intensity until it reached the Central Pacific.
 Upon entering the Central Pacific, intensification began anew, and by August 14, the hurricane reached a peak intensity of 130 mph.
 After maintaining this intensity for twelve hours, the hurricane began to weaken while passing south of Hawaii.
 The weakening phase was similar to its intensification in that the storm lost intensity slowly.
 Celeste then made a turn to the northwest and dropped below hurricane intensity on August 21.
 The storm then entered an area of vertical wind shear, causing it to dissipate soon after.

 Celeste was responsible for damage to shipping and for causing high waves to hit Hawai'i.
 The biggest impact from the hurricane, however, was on Johnston Atoll.
 There, the hurricane caused damage to a meteorology station on the island as well as damaging several military installations, including those related to Program 437, an anti-satellite weapons system.
 Additionally, there was a threat of contamination on the island from stored Agent Orange and other herbicides brought from Vietnam by the Defense Department for eventual destruction at sea by the Dutch-owned incinerator ship MT Vulcanus.
 An inspection of the island following the hurricane indicated that there was no contamination, but the 1,800,000 gallons of herbicides sat in steel barrels on salt beaches for nearly 5 years.
 Overall, damage from the hurricane totalled $3.5 million.